U.S. Department of Energy - Energy Efficiency and Renewable Energy

-All commercial gas water heaters capable of exceeding FEMP's required thermal efficiency levels are condensing models.
+All ENERGY STAR–qualified gas water heaters are condensing models.
 When installing a condensing gas water heater in an existing facility, special consideration should be given to condensate drainage, piping, and ventilation systems.

-Compliant commercial gas water heaters need a drain line to dispose of condensate.
+Because ENERGY STAR–qualified gas water heaters are condensing, they need a drain line to dispose of condensate.
 Some combustion byproducts cause this condensate to be acidic, which can be corrosive to certain materials.
-Plastic piping typically used in new construction is not affected by this.
+This acidic condensate does not affect the plastic piping typically used in new construction.
 However, acidic condensate can damage cast iron piping, which may be present in some existing facilities.
 In these facilities, you must either replace the drain lines with plastic or some other material immune to the effects of the acid, or install a neutralizer.
 A neutralizer is a device containing a base material (e.g., limestone chips) that counters the acid and eliminates the corrosive effects of the condensate.
-In commercial food service facilities, cleaning agents used during the dish washing process are known to neutralize acids.
+In commercial kitchens, cleaning agents used during the dishwashing process neutralize the condensate.
 A neutralizer is not necessary in this situation as long the condensate line from the water heater is connected downstream from the dishwasher.

 Condensing water heaters are not compatible with natural draft vent systems.
-When a standard efficiency gas water heater is replaced with a condensing model, the existing vent system will not work properly.
 Condensing water heaters are typically power-vented and include a fan that can exhaust combustion gases up to 60 feet horizontally through plastic pipes.
+When a standard efficiency gas water heater is replaced with a condensing model, the existing vent system will not work properly for the new water heater.

 In new construction, condensing water heaters can be vented horizontally through an exterior wall.
 The end cap of this exhaust must be above the snow line or other obstructions.
 The vent also must be sloped toward the water heater so that any condensate formed is directed back toward the drain and does not freeze on the end cap, which could block the exhaust.

 When planning the layout of a new commercial kitchen or other facility that requires a lot of hot water, locate the end uses (e.g., dishwashers, sinks) as close to the water heater as possible.
-Heat losses through the distribution system can be substantially reduced by minimizing pipe runs.
+Minimizing pipe runs can substantially reduce heat losses through the distribution system.
 If possible, insulate hot water pipes to further reduce heat losses.